Makae/rxjs-insights/docs/article.md

 * The first time calling either `complete()` or `error()` will result in all future callbacks to be ignored

-## Higher-Level Observables
+## Higher-Order Observables
 ### Inner and Outer Observable
 // TODO ADDexplanation

-### Common High-Level operator functions
+### Common High-Order operator functions
-The first touch-points a new developer has with higher-level observables are normally the built in operator functions like `switchMap()`, `exhaustMap()` or `mergeMap()`.
+The first touch-points a new developer has with higher-Order observables are normally the built in operator functions like `switchMap()`, `exhaustMap()` or `mergeMap()` or `concatMap()`.
 They are normally used to trigger a side effect or fetching of data based on an event emitted on the upstream observable.

 They take in a value and **map** it to a **new Observable** which returns another value.